Gustaf Tenggren: Disney Company

 In the 1920s, while continuing to illustrate a large number of children's books, Tenggren worked consistently in advertising up until the Great Depression; in 1936, he was hired by Walt Disney Productions, to work as a chief illustrator with Snow White and the Seven Dwarfs.
 Tenggren was not only a concept artist on this movie, but he did much of the illustrations for the non-animated tie-ins to the film, most notably the serialized version of Snow White which was featured in two successive issues of Good Housekeeping just prior to the film's release.

 He later worked with productions such as Bambi and Pinocchio, as well as backgrounds and atmospheres of films such as The Ugly Duckling and The Old Mill.
+In January 1939, during the early stages of Bambi, he left the studio and returned to New York, where he had lived before being hired by Disney.

 Children's books

-Although his work for the studio was still that way, Tenggren never painted in the Rackham fairy-tale illustration style again after he left the Disney.
+Although his work for the studio was still that way, Tenggren never painted in the Rackham fairy-tale illustration style again after he left Disney.
 From 1942 to 1962, Tenggren worked for Little Golden Books with illustrations for children's books such as Saggy Baggy Elephant, Tawny Scrawny Lion, The Shy Little Kitten, Little Black Sambo, and The Poky Little Puppy, which became the single all-time best-selling hardcover children's book in English; and "King Arthur and the Knights of the Round Table," Emma Gelders Sterne's retelling of the Arthurian Legend.
 During these years his production increased, as did the marketability of his name with a stream of Tenggren books.

 After he moved to the United States in 1920, he never returned to Sweden again.
 Gustaf Tenggren died in 1970 at Dogfish Head in Southport, Maine.